-Chronic obstructive pulmonary disease (COPD) is the fourth leading cause of mortality and the 12th leading cause of disability worldwide. ^{1, 2} By the year 2020, COPD will be the third leading cause of mortality and the fifth leading cause of disability worldwide.
-3-5 For many patients, maximal therapy for COPD produces only modest relief of dyspnea, leaving patient with significantly reduced health related quality of life.
+KEYWORDS: Chronic bronchitis, chronic obstructive pulmonary disease, communication, emphysema, end-of-life care, palliative care hronic obstructive pulmonary disease (COPD) is the fourth leading cause of mortality and the 12th leading cause of disability worldwide [1, 2].
+By the year 2020, COPD will be the third leading cause of mortality and the fifth leading cause of disability worldwide [3-5].
+For many patients, maximal therapy for COPD produces only modest relief of symptoms, leaving patients with significantly reduced health-related quality of life.
 Many patients with COPD receive inadequate palliative care.
-The purpose of this review is to examine problems in the delivery of high quality palliative care to patients with severe COPD and to identify ways to address these problems.
-Since other articles in this series have discussed treatment of dyspnea and other symptoms and improving quality of life, this review will focus on communication about palliative and end-of-life care.
+The purpose of the present review is to examine problems in the delivery of high-quality palliative care to patients with severe COPD and to identify ways in which to address these problems.
+Since other articles in the series have discussed treatment of dyspnoea and other symptoms and improving quality of life, the current review will focus on communication about palliative and end-of-life care.